TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-migrating-to-azure-my-issue-is-not-listed.md

             "order": 3,
             "controlType": "dropdown",
             "visibility": "reason == planning",
-            "displayLabel": "What is the DB engine source?", "watermarkText": "Choose an option",
+            "displayLabel": "What is the database engine source?", "watermarkText": "Choose an option",
             "infoBalloonText": "Choose the DB engine source",
 	          "dropdownOptions": [